 In order to be effective PEP needs to be given within 72 hours of the possible exposure to HIV, although it has a better chance of working and preventing HIV infection if treatment is started within 24 hours.

 In Sheffield PEP is available from:

 At weekends and bank holidays in order to access PEP within the recommended 72 hours of exposure, advice and “starter packs” are available via the Accident and Emergency Department at the Northern General Hospital and they can assess you and prescribe PEP if indicated.
 If you have been sexually assaulted the Sexual Assault Referral Centre (SARC) can prescribe PEP.
 You will then be referred to Sexual Health Sheffield for follow up.

 The medical staff will determine whether you are eligible for PEP by discussing how you think you may have been exposed to HIV.
 If you are eligible and staff think you may have been put at risk, then you will begin treatment.
-You will need to remain on treatment for four weeks, and will need to attend the hospital for check ups and blood tests during this period, and for the following three months after exposure.
+You will need to remain on treatment for the full 28 days, and will need to attend Sexual Health Sheffield for check ups and blood tests after completing treatment, and for the following three months after exposure.

 You will also be monitored for side effects as PEP can make you feel sick and give you diarrhoea.

 For further information and advice regarding PEP, please contact one of our Health Advisers at Sexual Health Sheffield on 0114 226 8888